akranga/kube-workshop/README.md

 We only need endpoint 'web' or 'web8080' both actually mapping same port of the container.
 Now disconnect your SSH.
 You will need to add
 ```-L8081:172.17.0.2:8080``` (where 172.17.0.2 is the IP of the endpoint.
 It might be different for you!).

+Then you should be able to point with your browser by entering `http://localhost:8081` in addressbar